 2017-2018 Resident Artist: Kate Farquhar

-Kate conceives a collection of mythic micro-environments – called Synestates – to thoughtfully insert materials or elements from the cityscape into SCEE’s wild and managed lands, speculating about future possibilities for contact between people and the environment.
-Synestates play on the concept of synesthesia, whereby the mind correlates one category of abstract information with another.
-These works will bring cognitive dissonance into the “forest bath” at SCEE, reminding visitors that being outside immerses one in a world of cognitive differentiation.
-Projects combine conventional hard urban materials and synthetic interfacing with living and/or decaying organisms.
-Subsequent human contact is eagerly anticipated!
+Kate conceived a collection of mythic micro-environments – called Synestates – to thoughtfully insert materials or elements from the cityscape into SCEE’s wild and managed lands, speculating about future possibilities for contact between people and the environment.
+Synestates played on the concept of synesthesia, whereby the mind correlates one category of abstract information with another.
+These works brought cognitive dissonance into the “forest bath” at SCEE, reminding visitors that being outside immerses one in a world of cognitive differentiation.
+The project combined conventional hard urban materials and synthetic interfacing with living and/or decaying organisms.
+Subsequent human contact was eagerly anticipated!

 dolmbale is a collection of floating forms that represent abstractions of Philadelphia’s most prevalent non-point-source (or non-industrial) water pollutants: Phosphorous, Nitrogen and Salt.
 The floating pieces are in dialogue with others installed along Smith Run, downstream of Wind Dance Pond, where buoys mark the locations of leaf pack experiments.
 During fall 2018, samples of water-dwelling insects were counted and sorted using the methodology of the Leaf Pack Network.
 While the presence of water-dwelling insects that are sensitive to pollution indicates healthy stream water, the dominance of less sensitive orders correlates to poor water quality.